-In accordance with IAS 39 Financial Instruments: Recognition and Measurement, the Company's financial assets classified as: loans, trade and other payables.
+The Company's financial liabilities classified as: loans, trade and other payables.
 These financial liabilities are recognized initially at fair value net of the transaction costs directly attributable and are subsequently measured at amortized cost or based on the effective interest rate method.